Philolexian Society: 20th century

-In 2003 the society held a constitutional convention that updated the original document, adjusting the organization to suit changes that had happened in the previous 200 years, such as co-education.
+In 2003, the society held a constitutional convention that updated the original document, adjusting the organization to suit changes that had happened in the previous 200 years, such as co-education.
 Nonetheless, the society has retained its traditional forms and rituals almost in their entirety.
-Philolexian has several officers, the Moderator (de facto president), Scriba, and Censor (emeritus president), as well as other enviable positions, including Herald, Keeper of the Halls, Chancellor of the Exchequer, Sergeant-at-Arms, Whip, Minister of Internet Truth, Nomenclaturist-General, Symposiarch, and Literary Czar, editor of the literary journal of the Society.
+Philolexian has several officers, the Moderator (de facto president), Scriba, and Censor (emeritus president), as well as other positions, including Herald, Keeper of the Halls, Chancellor of the Exchequer, Sergeant-at-Arms, Whip, Minister of Internet Truth, Nomenclaturist-General, Symposiarch, and Literary Czar, editor of the literary journal of the Society.

+Symbols and traditions

+The name Philolexia is Greek for "love of discourse," and the society's motto is the Latin word Surgam meaning "I shall rise."
+Its colors are Philolexian blue and Peithologian white, the latter in honor of a now-dormant rival society, the Peithologian.
+These colors were later appropriated by Columbia University for its own use.
+Its seal is called the Philogo.

+Activities

+The Philolexian Society holds meetings every Thursday the university is in session; the agenda typically consists of a debate and the presentation of a literary work.
+It also hosts a Croquet Tea, the Annual Joyce Kilmer Memorial Bad Poetry Contest (which has received coverage in the New York Times) (the winner of which becomes the Poet Laureate of the society until the next Contest), a beat poetry event appropriately called Beat Night, and a Greek-style symposium.

+The organization also publishes a collection of poetry, prose, and visual media called Surgam three times year.
+Its winter issue compiles the best entries from the Joyce Kilmer Memorial Bad Poetry Contest.

+Starting in 2003, Philolexian has organized a fund for small theatre projects, later named for Robert C. Schnitzer (Class of 1927), and sponsored an improv comedy group called Klaritin.

+Membership

 The number of Philolexians is unknown.
-Those who wish to gain full membership within the society must speak at three consecutive meetings and attend regularly.
+Those who wish to gain full membership within the society must speak at three “consecutive” meetings and attend regularly.
 Those candidates who qualify may receive an invitation to New Member Night, a secretive initiation rite.
 A petition for membership and a work of original, creative merit must be provided by the candidate.
 This meeting is not open to the public.
 Members have access to a large number of privileges through the organization.